mvanwinkleias/repo_layout_demo1/src/snippits/load_credentials_from_json_file_in_home_directory/README.md

 * Symlink src/etc/config.json to ~/.config/IAS/some-awesome-project/config.json
 * Put your IPAM credentials "username", and "password" into ~/.config/IAS/some-awesome-project/ipam_credentials.json

-# Lastpass!
+# Lastpass

-For bonus points, you can use the lastpass command line utility to dump json files.
+For bonus points, you can use the Lastpass command line utility to dump json files.